bodzhang/openenclave/docs/DesignDocs/SGX_0-base_Enclave.md

 page is committed at address 0, the 0-page becomes an Enclave Guard Page.
 Even if a malicious OS creates a Page Table entry for the guard pages, Enclave code access to the guard pages will always trigger a Page Fault.
-If the untrusted SGX Enclave loader EADDs Enclave page to replace the Guard Pages, the Enclave measurement will be different from the expected value and the attack will be detected.
+If the untrusted SGX Enclave loader EADDs Enclave page to replace the Guard Pages, or does not set `SECS.BASEADDR` to 0, as expected, the Enclave measurement will be different from the expected value and the attack will be detected.

 To include the 0-page within the SGX Enclave linear address range, SECS.BASEADDR needs to be set as 0.
 Effectively, all pages with linear address lower than the